AdoyoClifford/course-reviewer-workflow/README.md

    - Use `poetry run cleanup` to remove failed deployments
    - Check Google Cloud Console for orphaned resources
    - Verify resource IDs when deleting specific deployments

+5. **`AttributeError` during remote deployment:**
+   - If you encounter an `AttributeError: module 'vertexai.preview.reasoning_engines' has no attribute 'init'`, it means the `reasoning_engines.init()` call is deprecated.
+This has been fixed by removing the redundant call in `deployment/remote.py`.

+6. **Web UI analysis fails:**
+   - If the UI shows an "Analysis failed" error, but the terminal shows the analysis is working, the issue is likely with the communication between the web server and the deployment script.
+This has been fixed by using `stdin` to pass the course content, which is a more reliable method.

 ## Contributing